Pediatric Spay Neuter

 Statement from the American Veterinary Medical Association (AMVA)

 "Lowering the number of stray dogs and cats is a high priority for anyone who cares.
 The AVMA is on record as endorsing early age spay/neuter.
-As president of the AVMA, I feel it is unconscionable not to use early spay/neuter since it is safe and very very effective in achieving our goals."
+As president of the AVMA, I feel it is unconscionable not to use early spay/neuter since it is safe and very, very effective in achieving our goals."

 -Dr Sherbyn Ostrich, President, AVMA, 1996